Planetary habitability: Life's impact on habitability

 A supplement to the factors that support life's emergence is the notion that life itself, once formed, becomes a habitability factor in its own right.
 An important Earth example was the production of molecular oxygen gas (O_{2}) by ancient cyanobacteria, and eventually photosynthesizing plants, leading to a radical change in the composition of Earth's atmosphere.
-This environmental change is called the Great Oxygenation Event.
+This environmental change is called the Great Oxidation Event.
 This oxygen proved fundamental to the respiration of later animal species.
 The Gaia hypothesis, a scientific model of the geo-biosphere pioneered by James Lovelock in 1975, argues that life as a whole fosters and maintains suitable conditions for itself by helping to create a planetary environment suitable for its continuity.
 Similarly, David Grinspoon has suggested a "living worlds hypothesis" in which our understanding of what constitutes habitability cannot be separated from life already extant on a planet.
 Planets that are geologically and meteorologically alive are much more likely to be biologically alive as well and "a planet and its life will co-evolve."
 This is the basis of Earth system science.

 The role of chance

-In 2020, a computer simulation of the evolution of planetary climates over 3 billion years suggested that feedbacks are a necessary but not a sufficient condition for preventing planets from ever becoming too hot or cold for life, and that chance also plays a crucial role.
+In 2020, a computer simulation of the evolution of planetary climates over 3 billion years suggested that feedback is a necessary but insufficient condition for preventing planets from ever becoming too hot or cold for life.
+Chance also plays a crucial role.
 Related considerations include yet unknown factors influencing the thermal habitability of planets such as "feedback mechanism (or mechanisms) that prevents the climate ever wandering to fatal temperatures".